 While Indoor Air conferences are global and focus on science, Healthy Buildings conferences bridge the gap between science and practice, and can focus on issues specific to a geographical region.
 Healthy Buildings conferences attract not only researcers but also 'practitioners' from a number of professions, including engineers, authorities, property developers, real-estate owners, facilities management, architects, occupational hygienists, medical practitioners, manufacturers and suppliers of building products.

-The building trade the Northern Europe has undergone dramatic changes in recent years.
-Taking Norway as an example, the building regulations now require passive-house solutions, and indoor environment requirements (e.g. air flow rates) are among the stictest in Europe, and technologies in air filtration, heat recovery, and building automation, are now the norm.
+The building trade in Northern Europe has undergone dramatic changes in recent years.
+Taking Norway as an example, the building regulations now require Passive House solutions, and indoor environment requirements (e.g. air flow rates) are among the stictest in Europe.
+Indoor climate solutions such as air filtration, heat recovery, and demand-controlled ventilation are now the norm.
 The European Union selected Oslo as European Green Capital 2019.
 Hosting a conference in Oslo would give participants an opportunity to see sustainable solutions at first hand.

 The climate in Europe ranges greatly, from polar tundra, though mild and wet, to dry mediterranean.
-The Oslo region has experienced outdoor air temperatures as low as −29°C and as high as +35°C. Climate change is slowly increasing the burden on our buildings.
+Climate change is slowly increasing the burden on our buildings.
 This necessitates robust building solutions that can cope with extremes of cold, heat and moisture.
 Similar climates, and associated challenges, are found throughout Europe; thus this conference is not a cold-climate conference but a pan-European one.